 How to find an approved auditor for your free zone

-4. Confirm the engagement in writing before the audit starts.
+- Confirm the engagement in writing before the audit starts.

 Do not use an accounting firm that is not on your free zone’s approved list.
-The audit will be rejected, and you will have to pay for a second audit from an approved firm.
+The audit will be rejected, and you will need to pay for a second audit from an approved firm.

 Frequently asked questions